ABOUT OUR DOCTORS

 Dr. Robert L. N. Silverberg

+Dr Sandra Neil is a Director of the Satir Centre of Australia, appointed personally by Virginia Satir as the Clinical Director in Australia to perpetuate Satir's methods and her precept that people must attain 'equality of value' in order to be fully functioning human beings.
+Dr Neil believes, as did Dr Satir, that a strong self-identity is pivotal in all areas of life and that each human is a basic miracle, always evolving, and capable of continued growth, change, and understanding.
 Aware that people can be steeled by adversity, Dr. Neil works towards enhancing the process of growth in the individual, and the family and the nation.
-She believes that therapy works best when it aims to heal the wounds, feed the emotional hungers, empower the self, and give freedom of choices to the person.
+She believes that psychological therapy works best when it aims to heal the wounds, feed the emotional hungers, empower the self, and give freedom of choices to the person.
 "People can truly become their own responsible decision makers and have equality of value if they truly honour themselves and others."

-Dr. Robert L. N. Silverberg, MD, BS, BA, FAAFP, is a registered medical practitioner with substantial experience in the areas of psychological medicine, medical psychotherapy, professional counselling, and individual, group, marital and family therapy.
-He is a Director of the Satir Centre of Australia, and has served in the Departments of Psychiatry and Medicine, Faculty of Medicine, University of Melbourne, at St. Vincent's Hospital.
-He is a member of the Medical Staff at Cabrini Hospital, Malvern.
+Dr Robert L. N. Silverberg, MD, BS, BA, FAAFP, is a registered medical practitioner with substantial experience in psychological medicine and medical psychotherapy as well as individual, group, marital and family therapy.
+With over 45 years of clinical experience, he is a Director of the Satir Centre of Australia, and has served in the Department of Psychiatry and the Department of Medicine in the Faculty of Medicine, University of Melbourne, at St. Vincent's Hospital.
+He is accredited to the medical staff at Cabrini Hospital, Malvern.

-Dr. Silverberg is a physician, psychotherapist, and family therapist with over 40 years of clinical experience.
-Born in America, he received his medical training and professional qualifications there.
-He has studied with many of the most prominent physicians, psychologists, and therapists during his own extensive career.
-In the USA, he served as Physician to the Hospital at the Reading Hospital and Medical Centre, Reading, Pennsylvania; and as Clinical Assistant Professor in the Temple University School of Medicine.
-He also served as a Medical Officer in the United States Navy, based both at large Naval Hospitals and at sea.
-In addition to his extensive work in the therapeutic model of Dr. Virginia Satir, he has worked with other experts such as Milton Erickson, Salvador Minuchin, Carl Whitaker, and Joseph Wolpe.
-Over the years Dr. Silverberg has lectured and conducted training workshops throughout Australia, America, Europe, Canada, the Middle East, and Asia.
-Some of his recent topics have included "Eclectic Psychotherapy," "The Art of Psychotherapy," "Culturally Congruent Psychotherapy," "The Psyche and The Soma" and "Strengthening Families."
-As well as his clinical work as Director of the Satir Centre of Australia, Dr. Silverberg has taught in the Medical School of the University of Melbourne in the Clinical School at St Vincent's Hospital.
-He is a Fellow of the American Academy of Family Physicians, a Member of both the Australian Medical Association and the American Medical Association, the Society of Teachers of Family Medicine, and a range of other organizations
+Dr Silverberg has studied with many prominent physicians, psychologists, and therapists during his extensive career.
+In the USA, he served as Physician to the Hospital at the 711-bed Reading Hospital and Medical Center in Pennsylvania, and as Clinical Assistant Professor at the Temple University School of Medicine.
+He also served as a Medical Officer in the US Navy, based at large naval hospitals and at sea.
+In addition to his extensive work in the therapeutic model of Dr Virginia Satir, he has worked with experts such as Milton Erickson, Salvador Minuchin, Carl Whitaker, and Joseph Wolpe.
+He has lectured and conducted training, along with Dr Sandra Neil, throughout Australia, America, Europe, Canada, the Middle East, and Asia.

-As a medical practitioner with significant experience in psychological medicine, Dr. Silverberg believes that improved emotional and physical health results from a better understanding of self and others, within the context of a person's relationships, family and work.
+Dr. Silverberg believes that improved emotional and physical health results from a better understanding of self and others, within the context of a person's relationships, family, and work.
 Dr. Silverberg's aim is for people to develop effective strategies for change, improved personal self-worth, and better family and professional communications and relationships.
 He has an enthusiastic interest in the relationship between physical and emotional health; and in personal, relationship, and family well-being.